 Instructions

-- Bring a pot with the four cups of water to a boil.
+- Bring a pot with the three cups of water to a boil.
 Once boiling, add the rinsed wild rice, and quickly bring the pot back to a boil.

 - Cover the pot with a lid, and turn the heat down to medium or medium low.
 Let the rice simmer for 40 to 45 minutes.